Quickstart

 Expected Output

-org.apache.kafka.common.InvalidRecordException: This record has failed the validation on broker and hence will be rejected.Stop the Stack
+org.apache.kafka.common.InvalidRecordException: This record has failed the validation on broker and hence will be rejected.Even though this Quickstart includes a Schema Registry, it is not required for validation.

 To stop Quickstart environment: